elinck/andean_range_limits/scripts/01_blood_data_exploration.md

     ## [11] "Spinus magellanicus"         "Troglodytes aedon"

 All can be explained by taxonomic changes and / or typos.
-Eyeballing the Stotz data, we can fill in the gaps tediously (I’ll spare you the code for now).
+Eyeballing the Stotz data, we can fill in the gaps tediously.

 ``` r
 blood_df_sub[blood_df_sub$species==missing[1],][12] <- 2350 #Anairetes nigrocristatus